 The tradeoff is that this can lead to bigger yields than growing in soil, but it requires a lot more precision.
 In general, the ground is more beginner-friendly.

 These are all key factors that you need to keep in mind, but there’s also one that’s so important, we want to give it its own specific time to shine (no pun intended).

 Light And Your Marijuana Plants

-Light is the single most important aspect of caring for your marijuana plants, and is directly correlated with how large your yield is.
-For this reason, it’s important not just to know your full breadth of options when it comes to grow lights, but also what the best match is for your grow space and budget.
+Light is the most critical aspect of caring for your marijuana plants and is directly correlated with how large your yield is.
+For this reason, it’s essential not just to know your full breadth of options when it comes to grow lights, but also what the best match is for your grow space and budget.

 The Costs Of Lighting Your Marijuana Plants

 With this said, one of the factors that may end up determining your lighting setup is your budget.

 The good news is that there are viable options at every level of budget to grow weed easily.
 From low-priced kits to high-priced custom installations.
 Here’s a chart that will explain all the different options:

 At this point, you have the perfect stage for your marijuana plants, but you also want to make sure that they are healthy as they grow from seeds or clone plants.